-I have deliberately chosen a diverse array of examples above to illustrate the point that rules expressed in English can be stated in a wide variety of grammatical forms: they may be declarative or imperative in clause type; they may be expressed in either active or passive clauses; they may use the simple present tense or contain modal auxiliaries; they may be in the second person, third person, or even first person ('We do not allow members to bring more than one guest').
-But what links them all is the notion of providing guidance about what's right: their intent is to lay down a standard for what is correct or compliant and what is not.
+I have deliberately chosen a diverse array of examples to illustrate the point that rules expressed in English can be stated in a variety of grammatical forms: they may be declarative or imperative in clause type; they may be given in active or passive voice; they may use the simple present tense or contain modal auxiliaries; they may be in the second person, third person, or possibly even first person ('We do not allow members to bring more than one guest').
+But what links them all is the notion of providing guidance about what's right: their intent is to tell you what is correct or compliant and what is not.
 That is, they have NORMATIVE force.